nleanba/typst-marginalia/lib.typ

 /// ))
 #let note(
   /// Function or `numbering`-string to generate the note markers from the `notecounter`.
-  /// If none, will not step the @notecounter.
+  /// If none, will not step the `counter`.
   ///
   /// Examples:
   /// - ```typc (..i) => super(numbering("1", ..i))``` for superscript numbers